+To avoid misunderstanding because of restricted visibility in Fig. 8b, we point here that M6.4 earthquake has occurred in the window 256, from the start of catalogue, and IDT curve crossed abscissa later, in the window 265, i.e. 100 events later.
 Results in Fig. 8, also provides interesting knowledge about relation between IDT and the amount of released seismic energy.
 As we see, three strongest earthquakes in southern Californian earthquake catalogue (1975-2017) occurred on the rising branch of IDT curve close or immediately after local minima.
-This local decrease of IDT values, possibly, points to the decreased extent of regularity (or increased randomness) in the earthquakes temporal distribution in periods prior to strongest earthquakes in California.
+For further clarity, and in order to avoid doubts related to the fixed starting point of the above analysis, we have carried out the same calculation of IDT values for catalogues, which started in 1985, 1990, 1995, 2000 and 2005.